Windsor Academy Trust, Trinity Point, High St, Halesowen B63 3HY

 * Behaviour and relationships: How to nurture a culture of mutual trust and respect.
 How to create an inclusive and ambitious climate for learning, helping young people to achieve consistently high standards.
 How to provide a positive, predictable and safe environment for all pupils.

 * How students learn – inclusive pedagogy: How to ensure all our pupils experience success at the highest level by teaching new content, building on their pre-existing knowledge, using explanations and modelling and diagnosing and implementing strategies for all.
+How to provide opportunities for practice and retrieval, so as to maximise the chances that pupils will retain new information.
+How to avoid overloading young people with information.

 * Assessment and responsive teaching: How to draw on the different forms of assessment, in order to check for learner misconceptions and measure the depth of their understanding.
+How to use data effectively to support the needs of the pupils in your class.

 * Professional behaviours: How to step into the role of a teacher.
 What will your professional obligations be?
 How can you look after your own wellbeing?
 How to reflect on your own teaching practice and make use of the support around you.
+How to use wider networks and communities in order to strengthen your own knowledge.

 * A bachelor’s degree, or equivalent with a 2:2 or above